-Figure 28.
+Figure 25.
 Series Resistor Isolates Switched-Capacitor SHA Input from Op Amp.
 Matching Resistors Improve SNR Performance

-The optimum size of this resistor is dependent on several factors, which include the AD9240 sampling rate, the selected op amp and the particular application.
-In most applications, a 30 Ω to 50 Ω resistor is sufficient; however, some applications may require a larger resistor value to reduce the noise bandwidth or possibly limit the fault current in an overvoltage condition.
+The optimum size of this resistor is dependent on several factors, including the AD9241 sampling rate, the selected op amp and the particular application.
+In most applications, a 30 Ω to 50 Ω resistor is sufficient.
+Some applications may require a larger resistor value to reduce the noise bandwidth or possibly limit the fault current in an overvoltage condition.
 Other applications may require a larger resistor value as part of an antialiasing filter.
 In any case, since the THD performance is dependent on the series resistance and the above mentioned factors, optimizing this resistor value for a given application is encouraged.